Public Comment At Board Meetings

 - Guardian: within this policy, the term guardian is defined as a 12 year old (or older) who is responsible for the care and well-being of the minor(s).

 - Unattended: within this policy the term unattended is defined as, not within eyesight.

-- Minor: within in this policy, the term minor is defined as any person under the age of 18.
+- Minor: within this policy, the term minor is defined as any person under the age of 18, unless specified as above.

 - Legal guardian: individuals that have legal authority to care for another person.

 In keeping with its mission to enrich, connect, and inspire, Manitowoc Public Library is committed to providing excellent customer service in a safe and inviting atmosphere conducive to the use of library spaces and resources.
 Staff and library patrons share responsibility to ensure this atmosphere is maintained at all times.
 The following guidelines are set forth to define those behaviors and activities that are not allowed on library property.
 These rules shall apply to interior, exterior, and all grounds controlled and operated by Manitowoc Public Library.

 In addition, this policy covers all digital services and sites as operated by Manitowoc Public Library.
 The purpose of these sites, including social media, is to provide information about Manitowoc Public Library services and programs, as well as other information that is of public interest to residents, businesses and visitors.
 We encourage you to submit your questions, comments, and concerns, but please note this is a moderated online discussion site and not a public forum.